haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/web-api-functional-testing.md

 <p>If data was added to the DB using <code>@magentoApiDataFixture</code>, it will not be automatically cleared after test execution.
 The data is cleared when <code>@magentoDataFixture</code> is used.</p>
 </div>

 Do not define fixtures in `dev/tests/api-functional`.
 Instead, they must be taken from `dev/tests/integration`.
-The integration framework defines most necessary fixtures, and they should be reused during Web API functional testing.
+The integration framework defines most necessary fixtures, and they should be reused during Web API功能测试.
 If the existing set of fixtures is insufficient, add new fixtures under `dev/tests/integration`.
 The fixtures will then be available for both testing frameworks.

 To keep your test environment clean, clear all entities created in fixture files or within tests itself from the DB after test execution.
 This can be done either directly in tearDown or by a corresponding rollback for the fixture file.
 This file should be named the same as a fixture, but with `_rollback` suffix.